 Other countries, such as Africa or Asia-Pacific, produce coffees with bold flavors that pack a punch.

-Where Asia-Pacific coffees are steeped in spices, and African coffees are more citrusy and floral, Brazilian coffee is full of warm, chocolaty notes.
+Where Asia-Pacific coffees are steeped in spices, and African coffees are more citrusy and floral, coffee from Brasil is full of warm, chocolaty notes.

 Unfortunately, working conditions aren’t always great for coffee farmers.
 Some workers are even treated like slaves.
 Big brands, such as Nestle, struggle to ensure that all the coffee they buy and sell are sourced ethically.